bentsherman/bentsherman.github.io/pages/skyrim-mods.md

 - Immersive World Encounters
 - New Beginnings - Live Another Life Extension

-### What About Creation Club?
+#### What About Creation Club?

-The Anniversary Edition of Skyrim (released on the 10-th year anniversary, 11/11/2021) comes with all of the Creation Club content, which was partly what motivated me to give Skyrim another go.
-The CC content is considered canon, and I like to keep up with TES lore, so I decided to buy the AE upgrade and try out the CC addons for myself.
+The Anniversary Edition of Skyrim comes with all of the Creation Club content, which was partly what motivated me to give Skyrim another go.
+The CC content is considered canon, and I like to keep up with Elder Scrolls lore, so I decided to buy the AE upgrade and try out the CC addons for myself.
 So, since we're already going through my mod setup, I'll give you my two cents on Creation Club.

 Ultimately, I think most of the CC content is just fine.
-They are all high-quality mods by skilled modders, but I found that most of them didn't add much value for me, especially among all the other mods I already had.
-If I ever play through Skyrim again (e.g. to play a big overhaul mod like Skyrim: Extended Cut), I will probably only keep a few of the Creation Club mods.
+They are all high-quality mods by skilled modders, but most of them just didn't add much value for me, especially among all the other mods I already have.
+In future playthoughs, I will probably only keep a few of the Creation Club mods:

-I'll sum it up by listing which mods I would keep/drop.
-Your mileage may vary -- depending on your mod setup or save game, you might choose differently from me.

-#### Keep

-The Alternative Armors collection was probably my favorite CC content, because of the story that connects all of the armor sets, the rise and fall of the Crimson Dirks.
-It was great fun to find each armor set and learn about the Crimson Dirk who wore it.
-And while I dropped most of the other weapon and armor mods, I kept Shadowrend in particular because of the... unique combat situation that it puts you through.

 - Adventurer's Backpack
 - Alternative Armors (all 15 of them)